 Phthalate esters are more often referred to as the phthalates.
 They are used in every major product category (Kemi 1994).
 90% of all plasticizers is used in the production of soft PVC (Cadogan et al. 1993) but they are also used in inks and dyes (Jobling et al. 1995), which may be of particular relevance to the industrial estates under study.
-Ten to fifteen years ago DEHP and DBP were the phthalates produced in the greatest quantities (Menzert & Nelson 1986).
+Bis(2-ethylhexyl) ester of 1,2-benzenedicarboxylic acid, also known as bis(2-ethylhexyl) phthalate (DEHP), was one of the phthalates produced in the greatest quantities ten to fifteen years ago (Menzert & Nelson 1986).

 Phthalates are relatively persistent and are among the most abundant man-made chemicals in the environment (Jobling et al. 1995).
 They can also bioaccumulate to some degree, predominantly from food.
 The phthalates exhibit a wide range of toxic effects in laboratory animals.
-The summary below illustrates the scope of the toxicological problems associated with two of the three phthalates identified.
-Few data are available for DiBP.

 DEHP can cause liver cancer in laboratory animals and has been classified as possibly carcinogenic to humans by the IARC and as a probable human carcinogen by the US Environmental Protection Agency.
 The US Department of Health and Human Services (DHHS) has determined that DEHP may reasonably be anticipated to be a carcinogen (DHHS 1998).
 In its scientific opinion expressed in November 1998, the European Commission's Scientific Committee on Toxicity, Ecotoxicity and the Environment (CSTEE 1998) noted that the most sensitive effect of DEHP may be damage to the development of the testes, based on tests involving exposure of rats to relatively low concentrations both in the womb and for the first three weeks after birth.
 The Committee also judged that such testicular toxicity may have greater relevance for humans than carcinogenic effects.